Overview:

 them easier to clean.

-The majority of houses have been completely rewired and most
+All houses have been completely rewired and most rooms feature

-rooms feature at least three double power points.
-Most of the rooms,
+at least three double power points.
+All rooms have their own TV

-a couple of the houses have a hardwired computer cable network with
+points and all of the houses have a hardwired computer cable network

 All houses feature sizeable modern kitchens offering good